United States of America

 On Land

-My favourite animal in the country is the Mountain Lion, which is found all across the western states.
+My favourite animal in the country is the Mountain Lion, which is found all across the Western states.
 Unfortunately spotting one in the wild is very unlikely.
 If you’re more of a dog person, then you might be interested in seeing Grey Wolves!
 Your best chance of seeing them is at Yellowstone National Park.

 Bears are one of Americas most iconic predators.
 The best place to go bear spotting is up in Alaska, where you can see Grizzly, Brown, and Polar Bears!
 There are lots of wildlife viewing tours you can go on.
 On the mainland, Yellowstone is another great spot for seeing Grizzly and Brown Bears.